 Right now, Money Talk is very much a side-hustle – I work as a journalist and editor by day.
 But by continuing to create great, exclusive content, I’m hoping to make it a full-time gig in future with lots of added value for subscribers.

 At the moment, income from Money Talk comes from several different sources, including premium subscribers of the Money Talk newsletter.
-Premium subscriptions cost just £3.65 a month and helps to keep the work on here going.
+Premium subscriptions cost just £3.50 a month, or £20 for the year, and helps to keep the work on here going.

 This site also makes money from advertising as well as sponsorship.
 These are clearly marked where relevant.

 Occasionally I may use an affiliate link, marked with an *.
 If you make a purchase through that link I may receive a small commission.
 However, this does not affect the editorial integrity of Money Talk.